 Water is essential to good health, yet needs vary by individual.
-These guidelines can help ensure you drink enough fluids.
+These guidelines can help ensure you drink enough fluids.By Mayo Clinic Staff

-Studies have produced varying recommendations over the years, but in truth, your water needs depend on many factors, including your health, how active you are and where you live.
+Studies have produced varying recommendations over the years.
+But your individual water needs depend on many factors, including your health, how active you are and where you live.

-Lack of water can lead to dehydration, a condition that occurs when you don't have enough water in your body to carry out normal functions.
+Lack of water can lead to dehydration — a condition that occurs when you don't have enough water in your body to carry out normal functions.
 Even mild dehydration can drain your energy and make you tired.